-We represent our membership which includes 170 member groups as well as a wide range of individual members from a diversity of backgrounds, sectors and locations.
+We represent our membership which includes over 180 member groups as well as a growing number of individual members from a diversity of backgrounds, sectors and locations.

 Our mission is to lead and to be a catalyst for change in the achievement of equality between women and men.
 We articulate the views and experiences of our members and make sure their voices are heard wherever decisions are made which affect the lives of women.

 Our vision is of an Ireland, and of a world, where there is full equality between women and men.